-Over the years, Amit has travelled to other parts of the world including; Extensive travel within India, meeting the Samburu in Northern Kenya and game drives in Masai Mara; walking among the ancient city of Petra, Jordan, trekking in Nepal; getting lost in the souks of Marrakesh; Road tripping in Canada and having tea with a Nubian man on the banks of the Nile in Aswan.
-He has recently come back from a recce trip to Srilanka and cannot stop talking about the beaches in the east coast.
+Over the years, Amit has travelled to other parts of the world and some of his best experiences include; extensive travel within India, meeting the Samburu in Northern Kenya and game drives in Masai Mara, walking among the ancient city of Petra, Jordan, trekking in Nepal, getting lost in the souks of Marrakesh, road tripping in Canada and having tea with a Nubian man on the banks of the Nile in Aswan.
+He has recently come back from a recce trip to Sri Lanka and cannot stop talking about the beaches on the east coast.

 Q: Favourite city: